Cyberbullying: recognizing warning signs and reacting correctly

 Children should not only know their own rights, but also respect the rights of others.
 This includes the fact that no personal information, images or films may be published without the consent of the persons depicted ("right to one's own image").

-- Find allies and trusted adults: To counteract possible feelings of powerlessness and helplessness, friends, acquaintances and trusted adults are an important source of support.
-They can also stand up for the victim on the internet by commenting on offensive images or videos in a clearly negative manner, informing the victim and (if possible) reporting this content to the provider.
-Parents can support their child by standing by them and looking for solutions together.
+To counteract feelings of powerlessness and helplessness, friends, acquaintances and trusted adults are an important source of support.
+They can stand up for the victim by documenting offensive images or videos, publicly supporting the victim and reporting problematic content to the providers.
+As parents, you can support your child by standing by them and looking for solutions together.
 At the same time, however, it should also be accepted if the child does not want to talk about certain details of the bullying.

-- Do not talk to parents of possible perpetrators too quickly: There is a risk that parents will protect their child and the fronts will harden permanently.
+If parents protect their child, there is a risk that the fronts will harden permanently.
 This can make it difficult or impossible to find a solution.
-It is better to involve a less emotionally involved person as a mediator and to obtain sufficient information in advance.
+It is better to involve a less emotionally involved person to mediate and to obtain sufficient information in advance.

 Report bullying to the platforms